Fred Ross (community organizer)

-Fred Ross (1910 - 1992) was an American community organizer.
+Fred Ross Sr. (1910 - 1992) was an American community organizer.
 He founded the Community Service Organization (CSO) in 1948, which, with the support of the Industrial Areas Foundation, organized Mexican Americans in California.
 The CSO in San Jose, CA gave a young Cesar Chavez his first training in organizing, which he would later use in founding the United Farm Workers.
 Ross also trained the young Dolores Huerta in community organizing.

 Along with Edward Roybal, Antonio Rios and other Mexican-Americans, Ross formed the CSO in East Los Angeles; Roybal became its first President.
 This chapter of the CSO became politically active and helped to elect Roybal to the City Council of Los Angeles in 1949, the first Mexican-American to serve as such since the 19th century.

 Background

 Fred Ross Sr. was born in San Francisco in 1910 and was raised in Los Angeles in the Echo Park area.
 He earned a general secondary teaching credential from the University of Southern California in 1936.
 However, because of the Great Depression, he could not find employment.
 In 1937, Ross received a position with the state relief administration doing social work.
 After quitting his caseworker job, Ross worked for the Farm Security Administration, which was in charge of relief programs in the Coachella Valley.